hardhash/SMART4EEG/README.md

 Environment preparation:

 Running:  `pip install -r requirements.txt` to install the tools of this project.
+CUDA and CUDNN need to be installed before.

 Data Preparation：
 1. Data avaiable: https://www.kaggle.com/competitions/hms-harmful-brain-activity-classification/data